AnggaR96s/Reforestation/README.md

-## What did the left eye say to the right eye?
-Between us, something smells!
+## Why did the burglar hang his mugshot on the wall?
+To prove that he was framed!